Congestive Heart Failure - Common Reasons for CHF

 These two factors combine to decrease peak exercise capacity every decade after age 30.
 This natural decline makes the body less able to buffet the storms brought about by hypertension, heart failure, renal insufficiency and all the other precursors just discussed.

 Note that one of the main factors with age is hypertension.
-The artery walls become less elastic with age and can lead to CAD and ischaemic heart disease or plaque formation, resultant cascade effects.
+The artery walls become less elastic with age and can lead to CAD and ischaemic heart disease or plaque formation, resulting in cascade effects.